Hr810004/Shipmnts/README.md

 # Shipmnts API Boilerplate

-Simple Node.js/Express boilerplate with MongoDB for RESTful API development.
+A clean and scalable Node.js/Express boilerplate with MongoDB for RESTful API development.
+Perfect for coding interviews and rapid prototyping.

 ## Quick Start